icco/coffee_shop/proposal.md

 graduates should be able to communicate their successes, and failures, to those who are both technically and non-technically oriented.

-# 2. Type of Senior Project Proposed.
+## 2. Type of Senior Project Proposed.

 I would like to build a software system to help non-technical writers write books on Linux.

-# 3. Expected Abstract of Senior Project.
+## 3. Expected Abstract of Senior Project.

-For my senior project I will be building a desktop application similar to WriteRoom and OmmWriter.
+For my senior project I will be building a desktop application similar to [WriteRoom][writeroom] and [OmmWriter][ommwriter].
 These two applications are both word processors for the Mac OS X operating system.
 They take are what is commonly described as a reset on word processing software, bringing the software back to the days of Microsoft Word 3.0 and Word Perfect.
 They do this by spending more time on focusing on the design of the software interface, and focusing on keeping it minimalistic, instead of filling the product with new obscure features, which is an common complaint against the current iterations of Microsoft Word.

-# 4. Proposed Table of Contents.
+## 4. Proposed Table of Contents.

  1. Abstract
  2. Introduction